 2021 Best Colleges for Mechanical Engineering in Illinois

 Mechanical Engineering is a popular major and Illinois is the 9th most popular state for students studying this major.
-1,437 of the 47,222 Mechanical Engineering degrees awarded last year were given by schools in Illinois.
-With so many options it can be difficult finding the right fit.
+1,437 of the 47,222 Mechanical Engineering degrees earned last year were given by schools in Illinois.
+With so many choices it can be difficult finding the best choice.
 This year's Best Colleges for Mechanical Engineering in Illinois ranking analyzed 8 colleges and universities that offer a bachelor's degree in mechanical engineering.
-We look at over 20 factors to determine the top 1 schools for Mechanical Engineering students in Illinois.
+We look at over 20 factors to determine the top 15% of schools for Mechanical Engineering students in Illinois.

 Choosing a Great Mechanical Engineering School